CCTV stands for Closed-Circuit Television.

-First, assign the DVR an IP address, and then connect it to the Local Area Network (LAN).
+First assign the DVR an IP address, and then connect it to the Local Area network (LAN).
 Set up port forwarding on your router, then set up a static DHCP Ip address for the DVR.
-Configure a dynamic DNS account, set up a dynamic DNS on your router, then set up a remote internet connection.
+Configure a dynamic DNS account, set up a dynamic dns on your router, then set up remote internet connection.

 Some newer systems are equipped with P2P that only requires the scanning of a QR code to connect to the system.

 Some DVR’s have built in WIFI some do not.
 You would need to check your specific model.